csev/cc4e/book/chap05.md

 ---------------------------

-In C, a function itself is not a variable, but it is possible to define a _pointer to a function,_ which can be manipulated, passed to functions, placed in arrays, and so on.
-We will illustrate this by modifying the sorting procedure written earlier in this chapter so that if the optional argument -n is given, it will sort the input lines numerically instead of lexicographically.
+In C, a function itself is not a variable, but it is possible to define a _pointer to a function_, which can be manipulated, passed to functions, placed in arrays, and so on.
+We will illustrate this by modifying the sorting procedure written earlier in this chapter so that if the optional argument `-n` is given, it will sort the input lines numerically instead of lexicographically.

 A sort often consists of three parts - a _comparison_ which determines the ordering of any pair of objects, an _exchange_ which reverses their order, and a _sorting algorithm_ which makes comparisons and exchanges until the objects are in order.
 The sorting algorithm is independent of the comparison and exchange operations, so by passing different comparison and exchange functions to it, we can arrange to sort by different criteria.
 This is the approach taken in our new sort.

 The lexicographic comparison of two lines is done by `strcmp` and swapping by `swap` as before; we will also need a routine `numcmp` which compares two lines on the basis of numeric value and returns the same kind of condition indication as `strcmp` does.
 These three functions are declared in `main` and pointers to them are passed to `sort`. `sort` in turn calls the functions via the pointers.
 We have skimped on error processing for arguments, so as to concentrate on the main issues.

 [comment]: <> (page 115 , 115 THE C PROGRAMMING LANGUAGE CHAPTER 5 )

 [comment]: <> (code c_115_01.c)

-`strcmp`, `numcmp` and `swap` are addresses of functions; since they are known to be functions, the & operator is not necessary, in the same way that it is not needed before an array name.
+`strcmp`, `numcmp` and `swap` are addresses of functions; since they are known to be functions, the `&` operator is not necessary, in the same way that it is not needed before an array name.
 The compiler arranges for the address of the function to be passed.